lennertcc/UnderfloorManagement/README.md

 # UnderfloorManagement

-The project combines information from the Atag One and from VBus.net to decide whether to switch a underfloor heating pump appliance on or off via a Raspberry Pi connected to a relais board.
+The project combines information from the Atag One and from VBus.net to decide whether to switch an underfloor heating pump appliance on or off via a Raspberry Pi connected to a relais board.

 Main software components:
 - Atag One connection and status reader (Thanks to https://github.com/kozmoz/atag-one-api)